jussivirkkala/Blazor/README.md

 2023-12-09 .NET8 Blazor https://blazor.net  WebAssembly (WASM) app to read EDF https://www.edfplus.info/ header information.
 Progressive web app (PWA) for offline use in any mobile, PC, Mac browser.
 File is analyzed locally.
 It is hosted on https://jussivirkkala.github.io/Blazor-EDF/ and source code in https://github.com/jussivirkkala/Blazor-EDF.

 Use Ctrl+F5 to force refresh.
-Install as PWA by clicking icon in end of browser address bar.
+Install as PWA by clicking icon in the end of browser address bar.

 ![EDF-1](EDF-0.png)